Generic Name: Atezolizumab (a te zoe LIZ ue mab)

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take atezolizumab with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Atezolizumab?

 - Tell all of your health care providers that you take atezolizumab.
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine may cause very bad side effects.
 Sometimes these have been life-threatening or deadly.
 These may happen in the lungs, bowels, liver, kidney, pituitary gland, thyroid gland, or other parts of the body.
 If you have questions, talk with the doctor.

 - Tell the doctor right away if you have chest pain; coughing up blood; fever; confusion; weakness on 1 side of the body, trouble speaking or breathing, change in balance, drooping on one side of the face, or blurred eyesight; or severe stomach or back pain.

 - You may have more of a chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.

-- It is common to have loose stools (diarrhea) with atezolizumab.
-However, a very bad bowel problem (colitis) with diarrhea has happened with atezolizumab.
+- It is common to have diarrhea with atezolizumab.
+However, a severe bowel problem (colitis) with diarrhea has happened with atezolizumab.
 This may lead to tears or holes in the bowels and may be life-threatening.
-Call your doctor right away if you have bloody stools; dark, tarry, or sticky stools; diarrhea; or very bad stomach pain.
+Call your doctor right away if you have bloody stools; dark, tarry, or sticky stools; diarrhea; or severe stomach pain.